zoomies: A tool to infer stellar age from vertical action in Gaia data: Methods

 Due to the calibration samples' large scatter on the age axis, we construct the age-action model to find $P(\lnjz | \tau)$, as described in Section \ref{subsec:calibratingageaction}.
 In order to use this model to predict age from \lnjz, we adjust this model to find $P(\tau | \lnjz)$.
 We invoke Bayes' theorem:

-Because we have taken the step of fitting $\lambda(\tau)$ of the calibration sample, we can safely assume that the rest of the model parameters described in Section \ref{subsec:calibratingageaction} (namely, $\mathcal{S}(t_{\mathrm{ln}J_z(\tau})$ and $\mathrm{ln}V_{\mathrm{ln} J_z}$) are sufficiently independent from the stellar number density of the calibration sample.
+Because we have taken the step of independently fitting $\lambda(\tau)$ of the calibration sample, the rest of the model parameters described in Section \ref{subsec:calibratingageaction} (namely, $\mathcal{S}(t_{\mathrm{ln}J_z(\tau})$ and $\mathrm{ln}V_{\mathrm{ln} J_z}$) must be sufficiently independent from the stellar number density of the calibration sample.
 Therefore, we take the stellar age prior $P(\tau)$ to be uniform here.
 Marginalizing over $\tau$ allows us to calculate the marginal probability $P(\lnjz)$:

 In Figure \ref{fig:conditional_prob}, we show a visual illustration of the conditional probabilities $P(\tau | \lnjz)$ and $P(\lnjz | \tau)$ in terms of the joint probability $P(\tau, \lnjz)$.
 We illustrate using a simulated stellar sample generated from the mean posterior dynamical age model with the stellar number density $\lambda(\tau)$ marginalized out.